KRFOSS/kali-docs/general-use/ssh-configuration/index.md

 ### openssh-client-ssh1: DSA keys (removed OpenSSH 9.8p1), SSH1 protocol (removed OpenSSH 7.6)

 The first package that we can use, `openssh-client-ssh1`, provides support for DSA keys and SSH1 protocol.
 This package is, in practicality, OpenSSH frozen at version 7.5.
-It provides binaries for `ssh`, `scp`, and `ssh-keygen`.
+It provides binaries for `ssh`, `scp`, and `ssh-keygen`, under the respective names `ssh1`, `scp1` and `ssh-keygen1`.

 ```console
 kali@kali:~$ ssh -V